 The Policy Learning Platform is back with a new webinar in its cycling cities webinar series to continue the journey to support cities and regions in designing policies to foster urban cycling started in early 2021.

-On 23 September a new cycling cities webinar will take place from 14:00 to 15:30 CET.
+On 23 September a new cycling cities webinar will take place from 14:00 to 15:30 CEST.
 It will focus on cost-benefit comparisons of bicycle use versus car use for policy makers.

 Policy makers, urban planners and clean mobility managers, will have the chance to look at direct and indirect costs associated with car and bicycle use, learn about positive and negative externalities, see how certain cities have already implemented cost-benefit comparisons for cycling versus car use and discover how cost-benefit comparisons can successfully inform policy making in favour of the bicycle.